KILTprotocol/web3-login-demo/README.md

 # web3-login-demo

-In order to run this recipe you need an on-chain DID, domain linkage credential and test Claimer credentials.
+In order to run this recipe you need:

-Please use the KILT Distillery CLI to quickly setup this project or generate the assets needed.
+1. an on-chain DID
+  * this DID is used so that the user knows who they are talking to
+2. domain linkage credential
+  * bind your DID to a specific Domain
+  * This prevents Man in the Middle attacks
+3. A CType you want to request from the user
+  * In this example we use the EMail CType but you could use any CType you want

-## Environment Variables
+## Setup

-Each instance of this repository needs to include a local list of environment variables.
-This variables determine the communication with the blockchain, your dApps identity and possibly influence some functions.
+Before you can run this project, you need to setup your environment variables.
+This variables specify which blockchain we use and they hold the secrets for your DID and to sign JWTs.
 Defining them is part of the set up of your project.

-The .env-file should be on the root directory of this repository.
-It's just called `.env`.
+The `.env`-file should be on the root directory of this repository.
-It is include on the `.gitignore` list, so that it never gets push to github.
+It is include on the `.gitignore` list, so that the secrets that are contained never gets push to github.

-It is a standard that all environment variables are name with capitalized letters.
-Please, follow the standard and use these names for your environment variables:
+The following variables are required:

 - `WSS_ADDRESS` = _This is the websocket address of the RPC node_
 - `ORIGIN` = _This is the URL domain origin of your website (frontend)_